19-year-old due in court charged in connection with migrant boat incident | ITV News

 Ibrahima Bah, 19, of no fixed address, has been remanded in custody and is expected to appear before Folkestone Magistrates’ Court on Monday, Kent Police said.

-A major rescue operation off the Kent coast began at 2.16am on December 14 after reports of a boat in distress, with the Royal Navy, French navy, Coastguard, RNLI lifeboats, ambulance service and police involved.
+A major rescue operation off the Kent coast began at 2.16am on December 14 after reports of a boat in distress.

+The Royal Navy, French navy, Coastguard, RNLI lifeboats, ambulance service and police were all involved in the operation.

-A total of 39 people were safely brought to shore while four others were pronounced dead.
+Four people were pronounced dead and a total of 39 people were safely brought to shore.

 The circumstances surrounding the deaths are being investigated by detectives from the Kent and Essex Serious Crime Directorate, assisted by the National Crime Agency.